zixels/booklio/README.md

-# booklio
-Some old codes from Booklio project
+Codes from the Booklio project that might come in handy someday.